zelihaerim/some-programs/README.md

 # some-programs
 Question 1 -> büyük ünlü uyumu <br>
-Question 2 -> I couldn't run the program but logic is true ss are screen shots of outputs.
+Question 2 -> I couldn't run the program but logic is true <br>

+ss are screen shots of outputs.